-Day of the flight- We arrive a out 2 hours before the flight takes off.
-We take the pup to the United Cargo Facility office.
+Day of the Flight- We arrive about 2 hours before the flight takes off.
+We take the pup to the United Cargo Facility Office.
 That is the same location where you pick up your pet- United Cargo Facility Office.
 We fill out the paperwork and begin the process of checking in the pup.
-It is documented on when the pup was fed and watered last.
+It is documented when the pup was fed and watered last.
 We send food with the pup and it will be fed and watered along the journey.
 We do not send any toys, bones, or collars on our pups.
 We take all precautions for safety.
 The pup is then taken to the airplane loading area while we pay for the flight.

 How much does all this business cost?
 For us, it costs us about $450.
 We do not make any money on transport.
 Ticket prices are based on weight, size of the kennel, and distance.
 While this may seem like a lot of work, it ensures a safe arrival of the puppy.

 Please note- The person picking up the puppy will need to have proper identification for the animal to be released to them.